How confident would you be in a real Aikido Fight?

 Does the idea of an Aikido street fight fill you with fear?

 After all, practise is fairly safe in the comfort of a dojo!
-Maybe, where you train the practise of Aikido is more focused on harmony, and the connection of energy between partners, than on Aikido and self defense.
+Maybe, where you train the practise of Aikido is more focused on harmony, and the connection of energy between partners, than on Aikido as self defence.

 There is nothing wrong with this type of practise, in fact, it is preferable to focus on the flow of energy between training partners.
 This teaches you how to be in harmony with other people, and not to resist life.